Private Parts & Pieces: Music

 "Beauty and the Beast" is a piano piece that was recorded in 1972, the first of two pieces on the album recorded that year, and inspired upon Phillips hearing one of Chopin's piano nocturnes.
 It features Phillips on piano, a pin piano, an acoustic classical guitar.
 Phillips noted the track was recorded in four hours, and developed at a time when he experimented his technique such as playing at different speeds.
-It was recorded in "fake stereo" as he flipped from one track to another during the piece, resulting in the two tracks running slightly out of sync, but it ended up "too fast not to matter".
-"Field of Eternity" is a classical guitar piece written in 1972, credited to Phillips and his former Genesis bandmate Mike Rutherford.
-It is based on what Phillips described as a "massive, straggly" composition of the same name, and contains themes from a section of "Flamingo" that was ultimately discarded and a small section of an unrecorded Genesis song from the band's early years.
-It was not recorded until 1976.
-Following the release of the Genesis Archive 1967–75 (1998) box set, it became clear that the Genesis song in question was "Pacidy".
+It was recorded in "fake stereo" as he flipped from one track to another during the piece, resulting in the two tracks running slightly out of sync, but it ended up "fast enough not to matter".
+"Field of Eternity" is a classical guitar piece written in 1972 and recorded in 1976, credited to Phillips and his former Genesis bandmate Mike Rutherford.
+It is derived from what Phillips calls a "massive, straggly" composition of the same name; it contains themes from a movement of "Flamingo" that was ultimately discarded and a small section of what Phillips calls "an old, unrecorded Genesis song" in the album notes.
+Following the release of the Genesis Archive 1967–75 (1998) box set, it became clear that the Genesis song in question (not actually "unrecorded") was "Pacidy".
 "Tibetan Yak-Music" was recorded on a 12-string guitar with unconventional tuning accompanied by what Phillips described as "graphics" from Williamson who created vocal-like effects at the end of the piece, and changed the graphic equalisation on the guitar track so it changes in timbre multiple times.
 Phillips described the track as "virtually improvised".
 It originated from sessions with Harry Williamson in early 1976 that were scheduled for a television soundtrack based on Tarka the Otter.
 "Lullaby–Old Father Time" is performed on four guitars: one acoustic 12-string, two acoustic 6-strings, and one electric guitar.
-"Harmonium in the Dust (or Harmonious Stratosphere)" features Phillips playing a harmonium and Fender Stratocaster.
+"Harmonium in the Dust (or Harmonious Stradosphore)" features Phillips playing a harmonium and Fender Stratocaster.
 He did not own a synthesiser at the time of recording, so he used a harmonium as it could make a sustained note.
 "Tregenna Afternoons" is the second track on the album composed in 1972.
 It takes its name from Phillips's time at Tregenna Castle in Cornwall that overlooks St Ives Bay.
 Phillips wrote "Reaper" in 1970, shortly after his departure from Genesis, and wrote "Autumnal" in 1972.
 "Flamingo" is the first movement to a proposed 12-string guitar concerto.